samsonosiomwan/file-reader-app/README.md

 - Ensure to write unittest that covers at least 90% of your implementation
 - When done and all tests are passing, raise a PR with a good title and body structure based on the content of the PR template you created at the beginning.

-### What you will be practicalizing and will be used for reviews
+### Approach

 - Understanding specification and asking timely questions where necessary.
-- Breaking down large tasks into the smallest chunk of work
+- Broke down large tasks into the smallest chunk of work
 - Splitting a large module into components based on specification and understanding how to assemble these components to make up the whole usable module.
-- Creating a good folder structure for module components.
+- Created a good folder structure for module components.
 - Strictly writing codes that comply with the SOLID principles.
 - Understanding and using a third party library such as Pandas.
 - Inheritance and Interface Polymorphisms.